mkoura/dump2polarion/README.md

 SQLite format
 -
-You can convert the CSV file exported out of Polarion using the ``csv2sqlite.py`` script:
+You can convert the CSV file exported out of Polarion® using the ``csv2sqlite.py`` script:
 ```
 ./csv2sqlite.py -i {input_file.csv} -o {output_file.sqlite3}
 ```